adamalbrecht/ngModal/README.md

 5. Create new Pull Request

 To get the project running, you'll need [NPM](https://npmjs.org/) and [Bower](http://bower.io/).
 Run `npm install` and `bower install` to install all dependencies.
 Then run `grunt` in the project directory to watch and compile changes.
 And you can run `karma start` to watch for changes and auto-execute unit tests.
+If running `grunt` throws an error on Windows (`'grunt' is not recognized as an internal or external command, operable program or batch file.`) try running `npm install -g grunt-cli` - this should fix the issue.

 ## Potential Features Down the Road